mmsaki/portfolio-website/posts/aave-flashloans.md

 ## Summary

 Aave v3 Core lending pool allows you to borrow assets using flashloan contracts.
 You can borrow crypto assets as needed so long as you can proof that you have enough collateral.
-The goal is to stay debt free forever.
+The goal is to stay debt free.
 You need to understand the risks of financial burdens from borrowing assets and getting liquidated especially when the maket movements are volatile and against you.
 In order to avoid max losses, the only strategies you have left are flashloans.

-With Rush, my goal is to provide you with a forex tool to help you maximize your borrowing power and debt positions.
+Withthis project, my goal is to provide you with a forex tool to help you maximize your borrowing power and debt positions.
 If you have supplied collateral on Aave before, this might be of great use to you.
 All Defi users, with or without technical backgrounds, can learn how to use flashloans without any complications.
 We want to ensure our forex tool provides secure interactions with Aave's lending pools using flashloan receiver smart contracts.
 You only have to pay a flashloan premium fee currently at `0.09%`.

 | :warning: WARNING                                                                                                                                             |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------ |